DistributedWeb/dappdb/ARCHITECTURE.md

 entries, with the last one referencing the first node inserted (`a/b/`).
 Why?

 (If it wasn't stored as a sparse array, you'd actually see 64 entries (the length of the `path`).
-But since the other 29 entries are also empty, hyperdb doesn't bother allocating them.)
+But since the other 29 entries are also empty, dappdb doesn't bother allocating them.)

 If you visually compare this node's `path` with the previous node's `path`, how